ippontech/blog-usa/posts/mobs-are-not-always-destructive.md

 # How a Whole Mob can be Agile

-Worth highlighting that mob programming first was mentioned in "[Chapter 28: Mob Programming and the Transition to XP](https://www.worldcat.org/title/extreme-programming-perspectives/oclc/49663563)" of the _Extreme Programming Perspectives_ by Moses Hohman in 2003.
+It is worth highlighting that mob programming first was mentioned in "[Chapter 28: Mob Programming and the Transition to XP](https://www.worldcat.org/title/extreme-programming-perspectives/oclc/49663563)" of the _Extreme Programming Perspectives_ by Moses Hohman in 2003.
 However, just because it originated in the Extreme Programming (XP) methodology does not mean it cannot also be applied to other methodologies like scrum, kanban, scrum-ban, lean, etc. and here are two reasons why that is the case:

-1. At its core mobbing has only one purpose which is to deliver a single piece of work.
+1. At its core, mobbing has only one purpose, which is to deliver a single piece of work.
 1. A team does not jump into mobbing without a well-defined goal.

 Prior to the designated mobbing time, a shared goal is selected for the exercise which may push the team in the right direction and be utilized further on down the line.
 It can be easily incorporated into the project's agile methodology whether it is scrum, kanban, or XP.
 It is a way to work on a story, a task, or whatever the team deems as an integral step for everyone to continue going forward.
 This step will be as complex or simple as necessary because it depends on what the participating group is capable of completing.